-the reference point r will be removed from C (line 14), since it is only used to find the first seed center, which we take to be the point at the "edge" of the dataset, i.e., one having the largest norm or distance from the origin, and one which also has an LOF value close to one.
-The subsequent seed points are obtained in a similar manner, by first sorting the points in decreasing order of their minimum distance to seed centers already in the set \mathcal{C} (line 5).
+For any reference point r, ROBIN first sort the points in decreasing order of their distances from r (line 5).
+In this sorted order, it selects the first point that is not an outlier as validated through its LOF value.
+Note that the point r is not a center, it is only used to find the first seed center, which we take to be the point at the "edge" of the dataset, i.e., one having the largest distance from r and one which also has an LOF value close to one.

+The subsequent seed points are obtained in a similar manner, by first sorting the points in decreasing order of their minimum distance to seed centers already in the set C (line 7).
 Note that computing the distances of all points from a chosen seed center is not an overhead, as the k-means algorithm would compute these distances anyway in its first iteration; we can simply skip that step in the subsequent k-means run.
-In each iteration of the while loop in line 4, ROBIN finds a new seed center.
-The inner for loop (line 6) considers the points in sorted (decreasing) order of distance, and breaks as soon as it obtains a point which has an LOF value approximately equal to one (in our implementation, this threshold is kept fixed at 1.05).
+In each iteration of the while loop in line 3, ROBIN finds a new seed center.
+The inner for loop (line 9) considers the points in sorted (decreasing) order of distance, and breaks as soon as it obtains a point which has an LOF value approximately equal to one (in our implementation, this threshold is kept fixed at 1.05).
 Once k center points are found, the algorithm breaks.
-At the end of the while loop, C contains k+1 points, and we thus remove the reference point r (line 14) to yield the final set of seeds.
 Note that if the initial reference point is chosen as the origin, the output of ROBIN is deterministic and point order insensitive.